mahmoudJordan/slizer.js/README.md

 # slizer.js
-a Javascript plugin to make a moving background
+a Javascript plugin to make a moving background (Panoramic Backgrounds)

 # usage